garmin/pyrex/README.md

 run the commands listed in `${config:command}` inside of Pyrex.
 Once this is done, you can simply run those commands and they will be executed in Pyrex.

-### Bypassing Pyrex
-In some cases, it may be desirable to bypass Pyrex and run the commands it wraps locally instead of in the container.
-This can be done in one of two ways:

-1. Set `${run:enable}` to `0` in `pyrex.ini` which will disable using the
-   container engine for all commands
-2. Set the environment variable `PYREX_USE_CONTAINER` to `0`.
-Any Pyrex commands run with this variable will not be run in the container.

 ## What doesn't work?
 The following items are either known to not work, or haven't been fully tested:
 * **Bitbake Server** Since the container starts and stops each time a command